-• Three-car garages are allowed in attached or detached garages on all T3 lot types and the T4 Lot type with the exception of Lot types located on Green Courts.
-Only two-car garages (plus a potential carport) are allowed on any lot located on a Green Court.

-The maximum enclosed garage sizes are as follows:
+Three-car garages are allowed in attached or detached garages on all T3 lot types and the T4 Lot type with the exception of Lot types located on The maximum enclosed garage sizes are as follows:

 - 2-car garage: 624 SF (24' X 26') - 3-car garage: 864 SF (24'X 36') - Exterior stairs, storage sheds and balconies attached to an garage are not considered in the total square footage area for garages. - A maximum of 50% of the lot types that allow 3-car garages for a given block may provide a 3-car garage.
 A 2- car garage with an additional covered carport (3 car spaces) is not considered to be a 3-car garage. - For the Front-loaded Lot Type, a 3-car garage is allowed in a detached garage, providing at least 30% of the garage front elevation is located behind the principal structure. - Garage setbacks from an alley between 8' and 18' are not allowed without City of Durango approval.